If you’re raring to go in the garden or allotment, here are some ideas for what to plant in March.

-Bare-root roses are usually planted during the dormant season, so this is your last chance to get them in the ground before spring wakes them up. *Bare-root roses are usually less expensive than pot-grown roses, and will establish quickly if you plant them now.
+Bare-root roses are usually planted during their dormant season.
+March is your last chance to get them in the ground before spring wakes them up. *Bare-root roses are usually less expensive than pot-grown roses, and will establish quickly if you plant them now.
 There’s a good guide to planting them here.

 Fruit & Vegetables to plant in March

-I’ve always planted my peas direct into their growing site later in the spring, but this year I’m going to get them started earlier.
+I usually plant my peas direct into their growing site later in spring, but you can start them off in March if you like.

-This month you can sow *peas (and broad beans if you haven’t already got them in) outdoors or in a cold frame if you have one.
-Transfer them to their final growing spot when they’ve grown large enough to handle.
-Sowing them into a length of plastic guttering filled with compost makes it much easier to plant them out; you just hoe a shallow row where you want to plant them, and slide the whole row of seedlings into it in one go.
+Sow *peas (and *broad beans if you haven’t already got them in) outdoors, or in a cold frame if you have one.
+When the plants have grown large enough to handle, you can transfer them to their final growing spot.
+Sowing them into a length of plastic guttering filled with compost makes it much easier to plant them out.
+All you do is dig your shallow row, then slide the whole row of seedlings into it in one go.
 Easy!

 Early potato varieties

 If you’re growing tomatoes from seed, you can plant them under cover this month.
-They need heat to germinate; if you don’t have access to a greenhouse, a sunny windowsill indoors is fine.
-We always grow *Gardener’s Delight because it’s so reliable and produces lots of tasty cherry-sized fruits, but there are so many varieties to choose from – including some weird and wonderful colours and shapes!
+Like chillies, they need heat to germinate; if you don’t have access to a greenhouse, a sunny windowsill indoors is fine.
+We always grow *Gardener’s Delight because it’s so reliable and produces lots of tasty cherry-sized fruits, but there are so many varieties to choose from – including some weird and wonderful colours and shapes.